 To be eligible for housing in the Santa Barbara Student Housing Cooperative, you must be a student of UC Santa Barbara, Santa Barbara City College, or another post-secondary educational institution in Santa Barbara County.

-SBSHC starts accepting applications on the second Friday in January for the following summer (June to September) and school year (September to June) contract periods.
+SBSHC will begin accepting applications on Friday January 12th, 2024 for the Summer 2024 and School Year 2024-2025 contract periods.
 It is best to turn in your application as soon as they become available.

 Applications are accepted and spots in the co-op are offered on a rolling first-come, first-served basis.